Primechain/primechain_nodes/README.md

 SET UP COMPLETED SUCCESSFULLY!
 ========================================
 ```
 Note down the rpcuser and rpcpassword.
-This will be needed when setting up the API server.